DawnScience/dawn-website/_pages/02_download-dawn.md

     or use a file manager and navigate to the installation directory and double-click `dawn`
     * Windows installer: open the Start menu &rarr; All Programs &rarr; DAWN
     * Windows zipfile: double-click the dawn.exe where it was unzipped
-    * macOS: use Launchpad, Spotlight, Finder etc to launch Dawn
+    * macOS: use Launchpad, Spotlight, Finder etc to launch Dawn or from a terminal, use `$ /Applications/Dawn.app/Contents/MacOS/dawn` or `$ ~/Applications/Dawn.app/Contents/MacOS/dawn` depending on where you installed it

 <script>
 	function showHide(elementId){
 		var element = document.getElementById(elementId);